samjaninf/OFN-User-Guide---Master/basic-features/subscriptions/subscriptions-configuration.md

 To setup a subscription for a customer you'll need to get some information from them, as detailed below:

-**Name**, **phone number** and **email address:** Remember that any customer wishing to have an automated regular order \(subscription\) with your enterprise MUST have a registered and confirmed user account on the OFN platform.
+**Name**, **phone number** and **email address:** Remember that any customer wishing to have an automated regular order \(subscription\) with your enterprise MUST have a registered and confirmed user account on the Harvest To Order platform.
 Customers with subscriptions must be on your enterprise [Customer List](../shopfront/customer-management-and-conditional-displays-prices/customers.md).
 See [below](subscriptions-configuration.md#add-your-subscribers-to-your-customer-list) for more details.

 **Billing and shipping address**